ketancit/wp-sage-101/README.md

 During theme installation you will have options to update `style.css` theme headers, select a CSS framework, and configure Browsersync.

-## WP Sage 101 and Conscience Information Technolgies
+## WP Sage 101 and Conscience Information Technologies
 [Conscience Information Technologies](https://conscienceit.com) believes in [12 Factor](https://12factor.net/) methodology for web development.

 So to meet with this methodology, Conscience is creating it's own toolchain for [Wordpress Services](https://conscienceit2018.wixsite.com/website-1/copy-of-moodle) provided by Conscience Information Technologies. **WP Sage 101** is one of the tools of Conscience Information Technologies.
 See the image below: